SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/FastAPI_readme.md

 ### Description 🚀📊

-Building Machine Learning Applications on huggingface With FastAPI✨
+Building Machine Learning Applications on huggingface With FastAPI and Docker✨

 Welcome to Deploying an Interactive Sentiment Analyzer with FastAPI and Transformers on Hugging Face!

-This project demonstrates how to build a movie sentiment analysis app using FastAPI and Hugging Face's Transformers library.
+This project demonstrates how to build an interactive sentiment analysis app using FastAPI and Hugging Face's Transformers library.

 Sentiment analysis, also known as opinion mining, is a natural language processing (NLP) task that involves determining the sentiment expressed in a piece of text.

-It uses a previously pre-trained hugging text classification model(roBERTa-case).
+It uses a previously pre-trained huggingface text classification model(roBERTa-case).
-The project showcases a simple sentiment analysis app for movie reviews.
+The project showcases a simple sentiment analysis app for text.

 ### Installation and Setup ⚙️

 #### Getting Started